ronak-lm/android-bookworm/README.md

 # Book Worm - Reading List

-Explore bestselling books and manage your reading list on your Android phone or tablet.
+Explore bestselling books and manage your reading catalogue on your Android phone or tablet.

 ![screen](../master/art/screenshot.jpg)